wurmlab/SBC361-programming-in-R/practical2.md

 output_vec
 ```

 #### Q1.
 Modify the code above to make it into a function called `time_converter`.
-The input will be a single number (the number of seconds we want to convert), then there are three lines of code for the calculations, and finally we merge these into one vector to be able to return the result.
+The input will be a single number (the number of seconds we want to convert), then there are three lines of code for the calculations, and finally we merge these into one vector, which we will return as the output of the function.
 All of this code is given above.
 Once you created the function and loaded it into R, run it on the numbers 5, 50000, and 10000000 seconds.
 Remember to indent any code inside the curly brackets.

 #### Q2.
 Write your own function for converting distances between different units.
 Your function should take the distance in kilometres as input and return the distance in miles as output (1 kilometre is roughly 0.62 miles).
 Note: `floor` won't be needed in the calculations here.
 Remember to clearly comment/annotate your code and make appropriate use of whitespace including indentation and newlines.